gmccauley/fetch-lake-levels/readme.md

     * **Data Visualization:** Utilizes a `fetch` handler to serve formatted JSON to the frontend.
 * **Frontend:** HTML5, CSS3, JavaScript.
 * **Localization:** `Intl.DateTimeFormat` (en-CA) for standardized date/time formatting.

-## 🗺️ Project Phases

-### Phase 1: Analysis and Design Phase
-This phase focuses on identifying the core problem—accessing viable fishing water during severe drought—and designing a low-cost architecture to solve it.
-Requirements gathering included identifying specific lakes of interest and defining the metrics (Elevation, Percent Full) required for the dashboard.

-### Phase 2: Implementation
-Current development involves coding the backend `scheduled` handlers for data scraping and building the frontend visualization logic (tables and line charts).

-### Phase 3: Testing & Deployment
-Future work includes user acceptance testing to verify data accuracy against official USGS/water sources and final deployment to the hosting platform.